-Georgia State University Professor Carolyn Bourdeaux emerged from a six-person Democratic primary last year and nearly toppled Woodall, coming up 433 votes short following a recount.
+Georgia State University Professor Carolyn Bourdeaux emerged from a six-person Democratic primary last year as a fundraising juggernaut and nearly toppled Woodall, coming up 433 votes short following a recount.

-Bourdeaux has already announced she’ll run again in 2020, but her path to the Democratic nomination may not be a clear one as other well-connected elected officials eye the seat.
+Bourdeaux has already announced she’ll run again in 2020, but her path to the Democratic nomination won’t be a clear one as other well-connected elected officials eye the seat.

-One thing is already evident heading into 2020: the contest is likely to attract outside national attention to a degree the 7th District has never experienced before.
+The contest is already attracting outside national attention to a degree the 7th District has never experienced before.

 Here’s a look at some of the candidates the Atlanta Journal-Constitution will be watching in the months ahead:

-The public policy professor and former state budget official was a political neophyte when she announced her bid to challenge Woodall in 2017.
-After emerging from a testy Democratic primary runoff, Bourdeaux proved to be a formidable fundraiser as she campaigned on a health care-focused platform.
-She came within a hair of defeating Woodall and recently announced she’ll run again in 2020.
+Details: The public policy professor and former state budget official was a political neophyte when she announced her bid to challenge Woodall in 2017.
+After emerging from a testy Democratic primary runoff, Bourdeaux proved to be a formidable fundraiser as she campaigned on a health care-focused platform and came within a hair of defeating Woodall.

 State Rep. Sam Park